5 surprising things about population health data and your practice

 Everyone’s talking about big data.
-It’s one of the tech industry’s favorite buzzwords, but it’s also a highly powerful tool in the move to value-based care.
-As the healthcare industry makes this move, and providers’ reimbursements depend more on patient outcomes and population health, it becomes more and more apparent that the future of healthcare is data-driven.
+It’s one of the tech industry’s favorite trendy phrases, but it’s also a highly powerful tool when harnessing population health data to improve value-based care.
+As the healthcare industry makes this move, and providers’ reimbursements depend more on patient outcomes and population health data, it becomes more and more apparent that the future of healthcare is data-driven.

 But what is big data?
-How does it relate to population health?
+How does it relate to population health data?
 And how will it impact your practice?

-1. Big data is growing faster than you might think.
+1. population health data is growing faster than you might think.

 In 2011, the total data in the digital universe reached 1.8 trillion gigabytes.
 At enough data to fill 57.5 billion 32-gigabyte Apple iPads, that might seem like a lot, but it’s nothing compared to the amount of data we’ll see in the near future.
 In fact, by 2020, experts expect data to be produced at roughly 40 trillion gigabytes per day.
 That’s 57 times the number of grains of sand on earth (i).